-Fixtures and fittings10%Motor vehicles20% Computer equipment 25%
+Computer equipment 25%

-Motor vehicles 20% Fixtures and fittings 10%
+Fixtures and fittings 10%

 Motor vehicles 20%

-Office equipment 10% Office equipment 10%
+Office equipment 10%

 Depreciation is charged from the date of acquisition.

 The assets' residual values and useful lives are reviewed, and adjusted, it appropriate, at the end of each financial year.
 The effect of any change in either residual values or useful lives is accounted for prospectively.